radiant-rstats/docs/multivariate/app/conjoint.md

 ### Example: Carpet cleaner

 A respondent was presented with 18 product profiles for a carpet cleaning product described on five attributes in a conjoint study.
-To access the `carpet` dataset go to _Data > Manage_, select `Examples` from the `Load data of type` dropdown, and press the `Load examples` button.
+To access the `carpet` dataset go to _Data > Manage_, select `Examples` from the `Load data of type` dropdown, and press the `Load` button.
 Then select the `carpet` dataset.

 - design = Package Design (A, B, C)
 - brand = Brand Name (K2R, Glory, Bissell)